mbbill/undotree/README.md

 ### Configuration
  1. Basically, you do not need any configuration to let it work, cool?
- 1. But if you still want to do some customization, there is also a bunch of options provided.
-Open the *undotree.vim* to find them out since they're changed rapidly now.
+ 1. But if you still want to do some customization, there is also a couple of options provided.
+    * [Here](https://github.com/mbbill/undotree/blob/master/plugin/undotree.vim#L15) is a list of these options.

 ### Screenshot
 ![](http://files.myopera.com/mbbill/files/undotree.png)